ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

 #.
 A central Git repository contains the published documentation sources.
 #.
 Every time a pull request is sent to Master:

    #.
-Build the documentation using the source files of the branch
+Build the documentation using the source files of the branch.

    #.
 Run tests on the documentation:

       #.
 Check the links